-ENOUGH: A powerful new video from The CRIB “speaks into existence what Black homicide victims can no longer say”Categories: Faculty in the News, Tanya Sharpe
+ENOUGH: A powerful new video from The CRIB “speaks into existence what Black homicide victims can no longer say”Categories: Faculty, Tanya Sharpe

 The Centre for Research & Innovation for Black Survivors of Homicide Violence (The CRIB) & its Global Community Research Network have released a powerful new video.